Why All Manufacturers Build Their MES System — Part 2

 Unified Namespace Architecture

-Fuuz AI implemented a unified namespace that seamlessly integrates:
+Fuuz implemented a unified namespace that seamlessly integrates:

 Real-Time Plant Floor Data: